p1nesap/appendGallery/README.md

-Goal is tiled image gallery page (with captions), populated by URL form submit.
-Store values in localStorage?
+Tiled image gallery page (with captions), populated by URL form submit or local file upload.
+Store values in localStorage.